cirosantilli/linux-cheat/desktop/README.md

     - `/usr/share/themes/theme-name/gtk-2.0`
     - `/usr/share/themes/theme-name/openbox-3.0`

-TODO where are qt themes stored?
+TODO where are Qt themes stored?

-#panels
+#Panels

 Like windows GUI item that contains the start menu.

 Typically offer:

-- a way to launch programs so that users can: type any part in the middle and click on the autocompleted desired match
+- a way to launch programs so that users can: type any part in the middle and click on the auto completed desired match

 - contain a list of all windows so that users can point click to open a window